 The Horse Management staff at Antelope Park are all competitive riders.
 There will be occasions where they will need to travel to compete around Zimbabwe.
 Previous volunteers have been eager to attend these competitions and are allowed to join at an extra cost.
 If you are an experienced rider there are opportunities to participate in club-level competitions too.
 During the polo crosse season, from April to September, you can also compete at various clubs, if you are interested.

 The opportunities for traveling outside the reserve are endless.
 For example, you can take a day trip to Granite Ridge or the Great Zimbabwe Ruins.
 For a longer stay experience, you can spend three nights on a houseboat on the stunning Lake Kariba.
-For an excursion before or after your volunteer placement, you should consider a five-day trip through Miombo to visit Victoria Falls or to try out bungee jumping or white-water rafting.
+For an excursion before or after your volunteer placement, you should consider a four-day trip through Miombo to visit Victoria Falls or to try out bungee jumping or white-water rafting.

 Project Orientation (Included):

-On arrival to Antelope Park, the following orientation will take place:
+Upon arrival to Antelope Park, the following orientation will take place:

 - Introduction to the park, stables, and the Lion Rehabilitation Program